danielsomerfield/yer-song/README.md

 There are a lot of pieces to make this run locally.
 In order to start everything up in development you can do the following from the repository root directory:

+1. Log in to aws via SSO

+        aws sso login

-1. Start local stack (for Dynamo) by running
+2. Start local stack (for Dynamo) by running

         docker-compose up

-2. Start lambda emulation
+3. Start lambda emulation

         make start-api-local

-3. Start the UI
+4. Start the UI

         make start-ui-local

-4. Build the database schema
+5. Build the database schema

         make build-table-local

-5. Populate the starter data
+6. Populate the starter data

         make populate-table-local